United States Marine Corps Air Traffic Control Units: MATCU-71

 Reserve MATCU based out of Naval Air Station Memphis, Tennessee.

 MATCU-72

 Reserve MATCU based out of Naval Air Station Olathe, Kansas.
+The unit was decommissioned on 29 November 1974.

 MATCU-73

 Reserve MATCU based out of Naval Air Station Joint Reserve Base Willow Grove, Pennsylvania.

 MATCU-74

 MATCU-74 was commissioned at Marine Corps Air Station Tustin, California in 1968 to provide training for those Marines assigned as replacements for units in Vietnam.
-On July 15, 1971 MATCU-74 was transferred from Marine Aircraft Group 56 to Marine Aircraft Group 16 when MAG-56 was decommissioned.
+On 15 July 1971 MATCU-74 was transferred from Marine Aircraft Group 56 to Marine Aircraft Group 16 when MAG-56 was decommissioned.
 MATCU-74 conducted more than 30,000 ground controlled approaches in support of MAG-16.
-The unit was decommissioned on April 27, 1976 and its personnel and equipment formed part of the newly established Marine Air Traffic Control Squadron 38.
+The unit was decommissioned on 27 April 1976 and its personnel and equipment formed part of the newly established Marine Air Traffic Control Squadron 38.

 MATCU-75

 Commissioned in 1968, MATCU-75 was based out of Marine Corps Air Station Camp Pendleton, California as a sub-unit of Marine Aircraft Group 56.
-On July 15, 1971, MATCU-75 was transferred from MAG-56 to Marine Aircraft Group 16 (MAG-16) when MAG-56 was decommissioned.
+On 15 July 1971, MATCU-75 was transferred from MAG-56 to Marine Aircraft Group 16 (MAG-16) when MAG-56 was decommissioned.
 The unit moved to MCAS Tustin in July 1973 for consolidation with MATCU-67 & 74.
-MATCU-75 was decommissioned on April 27, 1976 and it personnel and equipment became part of the newly formed Marine Air Traffic Control Squadron 38.
+MATCU-75 was decommissioned on 27 April 1976 and it personnel and equipment became part of the newly formed Marine Air Traffic Control Squadron 38.